rchanrenous/42_projects/minishell/README.md

 ### Build locally

-First, install docker and the packages from the requirements section, then build the project:
+First, install the packages from the requirements section, then build the project:
 ```
 git clone https://github.com/rchanrenous/42_projects.git 42_projects
 cd minishell